ChaserSystems/terraform-aws-discriminat-eni/README.md

 ## Next Steps

-* [Understand how to configure the enhanced Security Groups](https://chasersystems.com/discrimiNAT/aws/quick-start/#vii-security-groups) after deployment from our main documentation.
+* [Understand how to configure the enhanced Security Groups](https://chasersystems.com/discrimiNAT/aws/quick-start/#vii-security-groups) after deployment, from our main documentation.
 * Contact our DevSecOps at devsecops@chasersystems.com for queries at any stage of your journey.